craigh411/vue-rate-it/README.md

 ## What Next

-Once you have everything up and running, you can check out the detailed docs on the [vue-rate-it docs githib pages](https://craigh411.github.io/vue-rate-it/)
+Once you have everything up and running, you can check out the detailed docs on the [vue-rate-it docs github pages](https://craigh411.github.io/vue-rate-it/)